 The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.
 These publications may be found at http://records.ureg.virginia.edu/index.php

-Programs of Study
+Program of Study

 The Department of Statistics administers programs leading to the degrees of Master of Science (M.S.) and Doctor of Philosophy (Ph.D.).
-These programs provide diverse opportunities for advanced study and research in all areas of applied and theoretical statistics, and practical experience in statistical consulting
+These programs provide diverse opportunities for advanced study and research in all areas of applied and theoretical statistics, and practical experience in statistical consulting.

 The Ph.D. student must also pass a series of examinations that assess his or her ability to do research, culminating in the Ph.D.
 Final Exam, for which the student submits and presents a written dissertation prepared under the supervision of an advisor and committee of Statistics faculty members.
 The Ph.D. program is normally completed within five years.

-Overview of Requirements
+Overview of requirements

 Graded coursework requirements:

-- All in a list of lower-level required courses (15 credits)
+- All in a list of lower-level required courses (9 credits)

-- All in a list of advanced-level required courses (8 credits)
+- All in a list of advanced-level required courses (5 credits)

 - At least two free elective courses (6 or more credits)